Nimbin Water Security

 Why have the residents of Nimbin been advised to boil all drinkng water today

-Lois Polglase asked 12 months agoHi Lois, apologies for not having the information available on this page.
+Lois Polglase asked about 1 year agoHi Lois, apologies for not having the information available on this page.
 The Boil water alert has now been lifted (Nimbin Rural Line customer boil water alert remains).
 The water treatment concerns were addressed swiftly.
 Please see below statement.

 The Boil Water Alert for the village of Nimbin has been lifted, effective immediately.